RosterElf Logo

 Procedural fairness

-No protected attribute/right
+No protected attribute or right

 Correct payment

-Show wages and entitlements were correctly calculated and paid
+Show wages and entitlements were correctly calculated and paid throughout the employment.

 Jurisdictional objection

-Supporting evidence: Employment dates, employee count, income threshold
+Supporting evidence: Employment dates, employee count, income threshold documentation

 TIMELINE